Locally produced mushrooms...

-They are low in fat but very rich in proteins, minerals, antioxidants and vitamins (as B and D complex groups).
-Mushrooms have been shown to reduce blood pressure and empower the body’s immune system!
+And mushrooms are an amazingly healthy food.
+They are rich in proteins, minerals, antioxidants and vitamins (as B and D complex groups), and low in fat.
+Mushrooms have been shown to reduce blood pressure and empower the body’s immune system.

 Fresh, The Best!

-Mushrooms have a short life shelf.
-This means that very soon they start to lose their nutritional proprieties and their characteristic texture.
+Mushrooms have a short life shelf and they start to lose nutritional proprieties and their characteristic texture quickly.

-We want to provide fresh and high-quality mushrooms to our local community by delivering fresh and healthy mushrooms which are picked by hand every day!
+We want to provide fresh and high-quality mushrooms to our local community by delivering fresh and healthy mushrooms which are hand-picked each week.

 Food production has a major impact on soil degradation, species and habitat loss.
 We want to produce mushrooms in the urban landscape by growing indoors, in abandoned buildings.
-In this way, we can reduce the amount of land used for producing food while producing next to the final consumers.
+In this way, we can reduce the amount of land used for producing food while producing for our neighborhood and local communities.

 Local is Good!

-Food is nowadays travelling crazy distances from “field” to “plate”.
-Consumers no longer know where their food comes from and who is producing it.
+Nowadays, food travels far distances from “field” to “plate”.
+We often don’t know from where our food comes nor who produces it.
 We want to be engaged in our local community.
 We want to know our customers and want to be known by them.
 We believe human communities need to be empowered once again.